-As extreme weather events become more frequent and intense, there is an urgent need to raise awareness about the impacts of climate change on affected economic activities such as farming.
+As extreme weather events become more frequent and intense, there is an urgent need to raise awareness about the impacts of climate change on economic activities like farming.
 However, these complex data are often difficult for the average person to easily interpret and comprehend.

-Cameroonian start-up Map&Rank leverages drone technology, environmental knowledge, big data and programming skills to carry out climate risk data collection, analysis and display.
-It then transmits this information to vulnerable communities, encouraging them engage in addressing pressing ecological and socioeconomic challenges affecting their livelihoods.
+Cameroonian start-up Map&Rank leverages drone technology, environmental knowledge, big data and programming to carry out climate risk data collection, analysis and display.
+It then transmits this information to vulnerable communities, encouraging them engage in addressing pressing ecological and socioeconomic challenges that affect their livelihoods.

 “We aim to boost climate change literacy and inspire climate action among local populations, especially in Cameroon,” said Sikem Brice Nyuykonghi, CEO of Map&Rank.

 The start-up has built a platform that serves as a data pool on local climate risks in Cameroon.
-Map&Rank collects data that can be used to forecast potential climate risks and disseminates it to communities and government agencies.
+Map&Rank collects data that can be used to forecast potential climate risks and disseminates the information to communities and government agencies.

 “I founded the firm after seeing a huge gap in climate change comprehension, as locals did not fully understand what global warming was while stakeholders had difficulties accessing data related to climate change.
 I felt that we could fill these gaps and make sure that frontline organisations and individuals have access to climate change data, which they can use to make informed decisions,” he added.